samarthbanodia/MediVault/README.md

-# MediSense: AI-Powered Healthcare Assistant
+# MediVault: Unified Medical History for everyone

-**MediSense** is an intelligent platform designed to assist both patients and doctors by leveraging state-of-the-art AI to analyze and manage medical records.
+**MediVault** is an intelligent platform designed to assist both patients and doctors by leveraging state-of-the-art AI to analyze and manage medical records.
 It provides a seamless interface for uploading medical documents, extracting vital information, and offering smart search and analysis capabilities.

 ## Key Features